 Property Management and Technology Systems

-Modern hotel operations rely heavily on integrated technology systems that streamline operations and enhance guest experience.
+Modern hotel operations rely heavily on integrated technology systems that simplify operations and enhance guest experience.
 A robust Property Management System (PMS) serves as the central hub for reservations, guest management, billing, and reporting.
 Popular PMS options like Opera, Amadeus, or RoomMaster typically cost $3,000-10,000 for initial setup plus monthly fees of $200-500 per month.

 Channel manager systems distribute your inventory across multiple online booking platforms including Booking.com, Expedia, and Airbnb while preventing overbooking situations.
 These systems automatically update availability and rates across all channels when room bookings occur, ensuring optimal revenue management and avoiding the costly mistake of double-booking rooms.